moment/luxon/docs/parsing.md

 2016-200
 2016200
 2016-200T09:24:15.123
+09:24
+09:24:15
+09:24:15.123
+09:24:15,123
 ```

+ * In addition, all the times support offset arguments like "Z" and "+06:00".
-Missing lower-order values are always set to the minimum possible value.
-Midnight if the hours aren't specified, the first of the month if the day isn't, January if the month isn't, etc.
+ * Missing lower-order values are always set to the minimum possible value; i.e. it always parses to a full DateTime.
+For example, "2016-05-25" parses to midnight of that day.
+"2016-05" parses to the first of the month, etc.
+ * The time is parsed as a local time if no offset is specified, but see the method docs to see your options,and also check out [time zone docs](zones.html) for more details.

 ### HTTP and RFC2822